-A refund will be due to the State of Florida when a student is not enrolled full-time at the end of the established add/drop period for the institution.
+A refund will be due to the State of Florida when a student is not enrolled full-time at the end of the institution established add/drop period.
 The State requires a full refund of monies.

 - Refunds must be claimed within one calendar year.

 - A student dismissed for academic or disciplinary reasons at any time shall not be entitled to any claim or refund.